minkang20/tswd-portfolio-minkangl/README.md

 | [home page](https://cmustudent.github.io/tswd-portfolio-templates/) | [visualizing debt](visualizing-government-debt) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

-# TSWD-portfolio-templates
+# TSWD-portfolio
-Portfolio templates for setting up your Telling Stories with Data site.
-Edit these pages as you like for your own portfolio!
+This is Minkang's data visualization portfolio adjusted from TSWD templates.

-Sometimes it's helpful to keep track of your web URL.
-Consider putting that somewhere on your page for easy reference:
+You can reference the templace:
 - Web page URL: https://cmustudent.github.io/tswd-portfolio-templates/
 - This repository: https://github.com/cmustudent/tswd-portfolio-templates/

 # Portfolio
 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
-You should probably hire me.
+I hope you will find something fun here.
+Enjoy!

 # About me
 Hi!
 I'm Minkang Li (He/his/him).
 I'm a second-year PPM stydent and an incoming data Scientist with a knack for dissecting real-world challenges, crafting predictive models, and delivering actionable insights.
 In my free time, I like hiking, footballing and photography.
-I'm more than welcomre to make a connection with you.
+I'm more than welcomre to make a connection with you!

 <img src="me.jpg" width="200"/>